-The manuscript has gone through submission and review at four journals.
-Of fifteen total reviewers, thirteen clearly were climate modelers.
-Not one of them evidenced any understanding of propagated error or the meaning of physical uncertainty.
+The manuscript has gone through seven submission and review processes at five journals.
+Of seventeen total reviewers, fourteen clearly were climate modelers.
+Not one of them evidenced any understanding of propagated error, or of physical error itself, or of the meaning of physical uncertainty.